wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

    - Preparing the file for GitHub and Uploading to GitHub

 ---
-If you cannot find an acceptable license or usable data online, you may digitze the boundary, using the following steps.
+If you cannot find an acceptable license or usable data online, you may digitize the boundary, using the following steps.

 ## Digitizing